DHTMLX/gantt-docs/data/api/gantt_onlinkidchange_event.md

 @params:
-- id	string, number	the current link id
+- id		string/number	the current link id
-- new_id	string, number	the new link id
+- new_id	string/number	the new link id

 @example:
 gantt.attachEvent("onLinkIdChange", function(id,new_id){